vlstill/tedi/intro.md

 \bigskip

 In this situation, we believe that study of memory relaxations all the way from the code in a programming language[^proglang] to the level of the hardware is important for the design of correct data structures and algorithms for parallel programs.
-Furthermore, we believe this study should produce both descriptions of memory behavior of programming languages and hardware platforms as well as tools which can help developers who design data structures and algorithms for these platforms.
+Furthermore, we believe this study should produce both descriptions of memory behaviour of programming languages and hardware platforms as well as tools which can help developers who design data structures and algorithms for these platforms.

 [^proglang]: By *programming language* we understand higher-level languages in which code is mostly written by humans (e.g. C, C++, and Java) and distinguish them from *assembly languages*, which use platform-specific instructions and syntax, and from *intermediate languages*, which are used in some compilers mainly for platform-independent optimizations (e.g. LLVM IR).